We Still Need a Queen — Now More Than Ever

 Candy has ambitions beyond grinding out low-budget, poorly written fuck films.
 She wants to produce a film with multi-layered story, with characters, and with a woman’s point of view.
 She has come up with the idea — a porno version of Little Red Riding Hood — but she realizes that she doesn’t have the talent to write the script.
 So she meets with a writer.
 When she reveals what the film will be, she fears that he’ll reject the project.
 But she’s wrong.
 “It’s genius,” the writer says.

-The trouble is that in 1970 (the year the writer of this episode was born), genius was not an adjective.
+The trouble is that in 1977 (when the writer of this episode was in second grade), genius was not an adjective.
 It was a noun and only a noun.
 Even today, Webster online does not recognize genius as an adjective.

-I know what people did not say in 1970.
+I know what people did not say in 1977.
 But what did they say?
-What is the language equivalent of the disco suit?
+What is the language equivalent of the disco suit, cool then but now forgotten?
 The only thing I can think of is groovy.
 Yes, there was a brief period — a few weeks back in the late 1960s — when people actually spoke the word without a trace of irony.
 But what else?

 --------------------------------